Might you see many people talk about how good Notion is but feel like it’s overkill.

 Finally, the pricing is budget-friendly.

-Upbase has a free version with unlimited users and tasks, while its premium plan offers unlimited storage, unlimited projects, and free unlimited guests, all for a price that beats Notion’s most basic paid plan.
+Upbase has a generous free version with unlimited users, tasks, and storage, while its premium plan offers unlimited everything, all for a price that beats Notion’s most basic paid plan.

 So, if you’re looking for a powerful and affordable Notion alternative with a simpler setup, Upbase is definitely worth checking out!